1941-1942 Season with

 *Oh!
 How I

-Hate To Get Up In The Morning with
+Hate To Get Up In The Morning

 The Music Maids